Ticket #1611 (closed task: fixed)

 There are additional steps needed for these activities to appear in the Honey project on the Pootle server (black magic that Sayamindu performs to make the Pootle-repo push work), but these two steps by the activity maintainer need to happen first.

-Changed 3 years ago by cjl
+comment:3 Changed 14 years ago by cjl

 For Stopwatch (still hosted at dev.laptop.org) it seems the po directory (and POT file) have been created, but off-hand it doesn't look like pootle has commit privs yet.
 And of course the black magic needs to happen.